Are kei trucks legal in the U.S.?

 Yet the increasing number of kei trucks, growing communities, and rising influence on laws and markets show their persuasive power.

-This grassroots movement may eventually become “the obvious choice,” creating a uniquely American version of the kei truck world.
+This grassroots movement may continue to grow as more buyers look for compact, practical alternatives to full-size vehicles. creating a uniquely American version of the kei truck world.

 For more information on U.S. vehicle regulations, visit the NHTSA website: